will4skill/algo-review/README.md

 numCourses = 2, prerequisites = [[1,0],[0,1]] #=> false
 ```

-**Hint:** See 44. prereqs possible.
+**Hint:** Topological sort.
+See 44. prereqs possible.
 Same as cycle detect, but you have to create adj list.
 Cycles result in a false return.

 ```python3
 class Solution(object):